dylanlarrivee/responsys-program-stopper/README.md

 Responsys API functionality.

 ## Purpose
 I built this web app as a proof of concept for a need that was brought up by one of my digital marketing clients.
-They wanted a way to be able to stop programs in Responsys
+They wanted a way to be able to stop programs in Responsys.

 ## Note:
 For the demo, I have the web app hardcoded to a test account and wont actually stop any of the programs so that the retrieve running program list functionality can continue working even when multiple people stop a program.
 When this is used live the settings can be changed to stop programs as expected.